Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 Besides, we also find that, even if the kernel input is not preferred, the proposed S-BAR can still achieve satisfactory performance.
 For example, when ${\bf \Sigma}_{\rm bes}$ is selected as the input of S-BAR in the QuaDRiGa channel case, the \ac{nmse} for S-BAR can achieve -21 dB when $P=10$, which is 6 dB lower than that for the best-performed SeLMMSE.
 In the SSC channel case, when ${\bf \Sigma}_{\rm exp}$ is selected as the input of S-BAR, its \ac{nmse} can achieve -20 dB, which is about 10 dB lower than the \ac{nmse} for the best-performed FAS-ML.
 These results have further verified the effectiveness of our proposed S-BAR.

-Finally, one can find that, in the SSC channel case, the \ac{nmse} for S-BAR decreases quickly when $P<6$, while it decreases slowly when $P>6$.
-The reason is that, when $P<6$, the proposed S-BAR has not captured all spatial features of SSC channels, thus the estimation error is influenced by both the incomplete regression and measurement noise.
+Finally, in the SSC channel case, the \ac{nmse} for S-BAR decreases quickly when $P<6$, while it decreases slowly when $P>6$.
+The reason is that, when $P<6$, the proposed S-BAR has not captured all spatial features of SSC channels, thus the estimation error is mainly caused by the incomplete regression.
 When $P>6$, with sufficient channel sampling, the channel information captured by S-BAR can well describe the periodic feature of SSC channels.
-In this case, the estimation error is mainly caused by the measurement noise, leading to a slowly decreased \ac{nmse}.
+In this case, the estimation error is mainly caused by the measurement noise.
 On the other hand, in the QuaDRiGa channel case, this interesting phenomenon is not observed.
-The reason is that, unlike the SSC channels, the property of spatial periodicity is not obvious for the QuaDRiGa channels.
-Thereby, the irregularity makes it difficulty for S-BAR to fully capture all patterns of channels via a few samples.
-It also explains why the bessel kernel ${\bf \Sigma}_{\rm bes}$ is not the preferred kernel for the QuaDRiGa channel case.
+The reason is that, unlike the SSC channels, the spatial periodicity is not obvious for the QuaDRiGa channels, which makes it difficult for S-BAR to fully capture all patterns of channels via a few samples.
+It explains why ${\bf \Sigma}_{\rm bes}$ is not the preferred kernel for the QuaDRiGa channel case.